How to Hide the Account Protection Section in the Windows Security apps on Windows 11

 Note: This method requires administrator privileges.

 If you cannot use the Group Policy Editor, you can use the Windows Registry instead.
-Open the Windows Registry and go to this path:
+Warning: Back up your registry before proceeding.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender Security Center\Account protection

-If those folders do not exist, right-click on the “Windows” folder and create the new folders manually.
+If those folders do not exist, right-click on the “Windows” folder and create the new keys manually.

 windows 11 windows registry account protection